Jorgemucisalumfilho/cli/.github/ISSUE_TEMPLATE/submit-a-request.md

----
+---autocreate criptomoeda
-name:"terrareal Submit a request" about:Surface a feature or problem that you think should be solved title:cripomoeda labels:enhancement
+name:terrareal Submit a request about:Surface a feature or problem that you think should be solved title:cripomoeda labels:enhancement